 As you may have read above there are times severe back pain can be coming from a more serious cause.
 If you are worried it is easy to have a health professional help you out.
 You can find a UK chiropractor here to be assessed.

 Warmth is a simple self-treatment for muscle tension.
 Using a microwaveable wheat bag, hot water bottle or a warm moist towel apply the heat to the painful muscle to try relax the muscle knot.
 I prefer using heat in the neck and upper back.

-You could try using a hand-held or chair massage machine to try relax any muscular tension between the shoulders.
+You could try using a chair or hand-held massager machine to try relax any muscular tension between the shoulders.
 You probably have asked a loved one for a muscle rub.
 You could also see a massage therapist for a deep tissue massage for chronic tension in the upper back and neck.